All Episodes

 It is our responsibility to preserve that.

-Even when we must give a little to get a little, even when our efforts manage just three yards in a cloud of dust while critics on both sides denounce us for timidity, for our failure to triumph.
+And even when it requires us to do something less satisfying than winning, even when we must give a little to get a little, even when our efforts manage just three yards in a cloud of dust while critics on both sides denounce us for timidity, for our failure to triumph.

 I hope we can again rely on humility, on our need to cooperate, on our dependence on each other, to learn how to trust each other again, and by so doing better serve the people who elected us.

-Stop listening to the bombastic loudmouths on the radio and television and the Internet.
+Stop listening to the bombastic loudmouths on the radio and television and the internet.

 To hell with them.

-All right, go ahead, put it back up.
+All right, go ahead.

 Public good.